Pigeon real-time tests

 1. Introduction

-This page aims at presenting the real-time tests of Pigeon RB100-CM3.
+This page aims to present the real-time tests of Pigeon RB100-CM3.

 2. Global setup